Before investing with a new broker or financial advisor, consider checking out the respective credentials at the following resources:

 to get a positive response.
 "You would like to make more money, wouldn’t

 you?"
 Reputable investment professionals encourage you to ask questions.

 - Evasive answers and lack of communication.
 A promoter’s failure to provide details and a disclosure

 document or to respond directly to inquiries should diminish your

 enthusiasm.
 He or she is probably hiding something.

-- Avoid Any Investment that isn't Clearly Described in
+- Avoid any investment that isn't clearly described in

-- Swindlers often declare that the specifics are “too
+detail.
+Hedging Swindlers often declare that the specifics are "too

 technical" to describe in layman's terms or that the information is